mickaelvieira/vagment/README.md

 $ vagment edit <Machine Number>
 ```

-Execute one of the following `vagrant` commands against a given machine:
+Execute one of the following `vagrant` commands:
 - `up`
 - `ssh`
 - `halt`